 After reviewing the code, we established an operating plan.
 We chose the classic agile sprint method in cycles of two weeks and Ruby on Rails for the technology.

 We quickly found that there was a lot of dead code in the repository that was vulnerable.
 We removed these fragments and implemented safe solutions so the project was better for review.

 The platform has been in operation for several years now, so most of the decisions on architecture and technology have long since been made.
 As part of the improvements, we changed the JS framework to StimulusJS, with Sidekiq and Redis responsible for background jobs.
 We used Heroku for hosting.

 The biggest challenge was a technical debt of application and we did our best to reduce it.
 We strive to deliver high-quality software that's easy to maintain and modify.

 Ruby on Rails developer

-The refactoring has improved the structure of the existing code, got rid of dead parts and will allow for faster and more effective implementation of changes in the future.
+The refactoring improved the structure of the existing code, got rid of dead parts and will allow for faster and more effective implementation of changes in the future.

-We have also improved the code review process using static code analysis.
+We also improved the code review process using static code analysis.
 Comments are now automatically added to the repository.